ashergreen82/Simple-Battleship/README.md

 ## **Summary**

 I created this game to learn C#.

+To Run the game, just click ont he play button and the game will execute.

 #### **Author**